CareSet/Zermelo/README.md

 ### Configuration Notes
 1. Edit the file `config/zermelo.php` to change core zermelo settings
 1. Edit the file `config/zermelobladetabular.php` to change settings specific to zermelo blade tabular view package.
-1. If your app already has an App\Reports namespace and directory, you can change the REPORT_NAMESPACE setting in config/zermelo.php to something else like "Zermelo" and then create an app/Zermelo directory to place your example report in.
-Note: you will also need to change the namespace of Northwind*Reports.php files to "namespace
+1. If your app already has an App\Reports namespace and directory, you can change the REPORT\_NAMESPACE setting in config/zermelo.php to something else like "Zermelo" and then create an app/Zermelo directory to place your example report in.
+Note: you will also need to change the namespace of Northwind\*Reports.php files to "namespace
-App\Zermelo;" if you change the REPORT_NAMESPACE.
+App\Zermelo;" if you change the REPORT\_NAMESPACE.
 1. If you ran these commands as root user, you'll have to change the ownership of the php files so they are readable by the webserver.
 1. If the reports don't run take a look at: `[project-root]/storage/logs/laravel.log` for errors

 ### Creating Your First Report
 1. In order to get your first report, you need to create a report file.
-The easiest way to create an new report file is to run: `php artisan make:zermelo [YourNewReportName]`
+The easiest way to create an new report file is to run:

+`php artisan make:zermelo [YourNewReportName]`

+To understand what this does, take a look at the example report model below.

-1. Edit the file `/app/Zermelo/YourNewReportName` You must fill in a reasonable GetSQL() function that returns either a single SQL text string, or an array of SQL text strings.
+2. Edit the new file `/app/Zermelo/YourNewReportName` You must fill in a reasonable GetSQL() function that returns either a single SQL text string, or an array of SQL text strings.
-1. Point your browser to https://yourapp.example.com/Zermelo/YourNewReportName
+3. Point your browser to https://yourapp.example.com/Zermelo/YourNewReportName
-1. Enjoy seeing your data in an automatically pagable [Datatables](https://datatables.net/) display!!
+4. Enjoy seeing your data in an automatically pagable [Datatables](https://datatables.net/) display!!
-1. Various functions and constants in the report file can dramatically change how the report is displayed on the front end.
+5. Various functions and constants in the report file can dramatically change how the report is displayed on the front end.
 Use them to change the reports (a good first hack is to use the MapRow function to link one report to another report)

 ### Example Report Model